Dr Bruce Kirkham, MBChB, BA, MD, FRCP, FRACP Consultant Rheumatologist, Guy’s Hospital, London

 Adalimumab (Humira) is a biologic drug that binds to tumour necrosis factor alpha (TNFα).
 TNFα is a protein called a cytokine, produced mainly by white cells (leukocytes).
 In RA, TNFα is produced by cells inside the joint and plays an important role in stimulating joint inflammation.
 When adalimumab binds to TNFα, it neutralises the function of TNFα and reduces joint inflammation and damage.
 Adalimumab is one of the licensed TNFα-blocker or anti-TNFα drugs (the others are infliximab, etanercept, certolizumab pegol and golimumab).

 Humira is a 'monoclonal antibody', which is a protein and therefore cannot be taken by mouth as it would be digested.
-Adalimumab is given by an injection just under the skin, usually once every two weeks, using a special pre-filled syringe.
+Adalimumab is given by an injection just under the skin, usually once every two weeks, using a special pre-filled syringe or pen device.

 Does adalimumab work?

-For 12 years up until 2009, more than 20,000 patients received Humira during clinical trials evaluating its effectiveness and safety for the treatment of rheumatoid arthritis (but also psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, psoriasis and juvenile idiopathic arthritis), including patients on continuous therapy for up to 8 years.
-Humira has been approved in 83 countries and nearly 500,000 people worldwide are currently being treated with Humira.
+For 12 years up until 2009, more than 20,000 patients received Humira during clinical trials evaluating its effectiveness and safety for the treatment of rheumatoid arthritis (and also psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, psoriasis and juvenile idiopathic arthritis), including patients on continuous therapy for up to 8 years.
+Humira has been approved worldwide for the above indications (and also more recently for another inflammatory bowel condition called ulcerative colitis).
+So many people now receive the treatment that in 2012 it earned more money in sales than any other drug.

 Four randomised double-blind placebo controlled clinical studies which studied at least six months of treatment were used for the original application to the